Contracts and Hours

 All salaried staff are expected to attend a minimum of THREE of these dates.
 You eat for free but any staff children must pay regular rate.
 Children must be registered for events.

-A code of professional conduct is a necessary component to any profession to maintain standards for the individuals within that profession to adhere.
-It brings about accountability, responsibility and trust to the individuals that the profession serves.
+A code of professional conduct is a necessary component to any profession to maintain standards for the individuals within that profession.
+It creates accountability, responsibility and trust between the members of that profession and the people they serve.

 PRINCIPLE 1 – Confidentiality and Privacy

-- Safety/ security of CUM files/ records (locked – CUM, working files for teachers only)
+- Maintain the security of CUM files, student records and personal information (locked – CUM, working files for teachers only).

 PRINCIPLE 2 – Respect for Work Relationships